Novgn/maf-agents/docs/architecture.md

 ### Technical Summary

-The **maf-agents** system is a **stateless workflow orchestration engine** built on Microsoft Agent Framework (Python) that implements a sequential agent-based architecture for automated Azure detector development.
-The main orchestrator coordinates 7 specialized sub-workflow agents (ETW Input Collection, Schema Discovery, Code Generator, Approval Gate, Deployment Verification, Results Analysis, Production Promotion) through a linear workflow with checkpoint-based state persistence to Azure Table Storage.
+The **maf-agents** system is a **stateless workflow orchestration engine** built on Microsoft Agent Framework (Python) that implements a sequential executor-based architecture for automated Azure detector development.
+The main orchestrator coordinates 8 specialized executors (ETW Input Collection, Schema Discovery, Code Generator, PR Creation, Approval Gate, Deployment Verification, Results Analysis, Production Promotion) through a linear workflow with checkpoint-based state persistence using MAF's FileCheckpointStorage.
 The system integrates with Azure-native services—Azure Repos for source control operations and Azure Kusto for data querying—using official Python SDKs with Azure AD service principal authentication.
 This architecture directly supports the PRD goals of 70% cycle time reduction and 90%+ pattern consistency by automating the complete detector lifecycle while maintaining human-in-the-loop control at critical approval gates.

 ### High Level Overview